Shayne Graham: New Orleans Saints (second stint)

-Graham was re-signed by the Saints on December 17, 2013, to replace Garrett Hartley.
+Graham was re-signed by the New Orleans Saints on December 17, 2013, to replace Garrett Hartley.
 Hartley had been cut from the Saints after he had struggled in the 2012 and 2013 seasons and the final straw came when he missed two close range field goals in a game against the St. Louis Rams.
-On January 4, 2014, Graham went 4 for 4 including a 32-yard game winner as time expired to propel the Saints past the Philadelphia Eagles in the Wild Card round of the 2014 playoffs.
-However, the following week during the Divisional Round game he missed two field goals versus the Seattle Seahawks.
-On his first miss, from 45-yards, holder (and backup quarterback) Luke McCown had the laces facing the wrong way.
+On January 4, 2014, Graham went 4-for-4 including a 32-yard game winner as time expired to propel the Saints past the Philadelphia Eagles in the wild-card round of the 2014 playoffs.
+However, the following week during the divisional round game he missed two field goals versus the Seattle Seahawks.
+On his first miss, from 45 yards, holder (and backup quarterback) Luke McCown had the laces facing the wrong way.
 Strong winds also contributed to his poor performance.

 On February 14, 2014, the Saints re-signed Graham to a new one-year contract with a base salary of $955,000.
 In a surprise move, Graham along with kicker Derek Dimke were released as part of the final roster cuts on August 30, 2014, leaving the Saints with no kickers on their roster after the reduction to 53-players.
-A few days later on September 2, 2014, it was announced that the Saints had waived quarterback Ryan Griffin to make room for the re-signing of Graham to their 53-man roster.
+A few days later on September 2, it was announced that the Saints had waived quarterback Ryan Griffin to make room for the re-signing of Graham to their 53-man roster.

 Graham was selected as NFC special teams player of the month for October 2014, for making all nine field goals and all nine extra points he tried during the month.
-He also scored 14 points during the October 26, 2014 victory over the Packers.
+He also scored 14 points during the October 26, 2014 victory over the Green Bay Packers.

 After Graham missed a 42-yard field goal during the Saints' loss to the Carolina Panthers on December 7, 2014, the Saints tried out kickers Garrett Hartley, Derek Dimke and Zach Hocker on December 10, 2014.
 However, in the end the Saints decided to stick with Graham as their kicker.

-On February 12, 2015, Graham was re-signed to a one-year deal with the Saints.
-He was released on May 19, 2015.
+On February 12, 2015, Graham was re-signed to a one-year contract with the Saints.
+He was released on May 19.

 Atlanta Falcons

 On November 26, 2015, Graham signed with the Atlanta Falcons as a replacement kicker, after Matt Bryant injured his leg.
 On August 20, 2016, Graham was re-signed by the Falcons.
-On September 3, 2016, Graham was released by the Falcons.
+On September 3, Graham was released by the Falcons.

-Retirement

 On February 6, 2017, Graham announced his retirement from the NFL at the age of 39 to pursue jobs as a special teams coach.
-Graham signed an unofficial ceremonial contract on February 21, 2017, to retire as a Bengal.
+Graham signed an unofficial ceremonial contract on February 21, to retire as a Bengal.